Welcome to The Verge!

 - Doxxing: Don’t reveal someone else’s personal information.

 - Illegal activities: Posting links to illegal downloads, ways to steal service, and other nefarious activity is not OK here.

-- Complaining about coverage: We cover a wide array of topics, not all of which are easy, comfortable, or reflective of your personal views.
+- Complaining about coverage: We cover a wide array of topics, not all of which are comfortable, unchallenging, or reflective of your personal views.
 This applies doubly to review scores.
-While we’re not against discussions of our coverage, plainly stated accusations of bias are usually an indication that you’re not trying to be a productive member of the community.
+While we’re not against discussions of our coverage, plainly stated accusations of bias or drive-by comments about a writer’s expertise are usually an indication that you’re not trying to be a productive member of the community.

 Above all, our team of moderators works to keep conversation here friendly, engaging, helpful, and productive.
 If we feel a comment or forum post is harming that endeavor, we’ll take action.